| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday July 21, 2008!

 Farmers & Ranchers organization(AFR) is strongly supporting this

+legislative fix to the court battle that CRP has fallen into.
 The Congressman called the legal action - short- sighted and harmful.
 Moran noted - producers expended time and money to fence and prepare CRP acres for grazing and haying.
 He added, during this time of high feed prices, our livestock producers do not need one more thing to worry about.
 On Tuesday afternoon, a judge in Washington State will receive information on negotiations now going on between USDA and the National Wildlife Federation.
 Negotiators have been challenged to come up with a workable solution to the concerns put forward by the NWF. | |

-NCBA Lobbyist Defends Decision to Oppose Senator Johnson's FMD Measure ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Our Monday
+| NCBA Lobbyist Defends Decision to Oppose Senator Johnson's FMD Measure ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Our Monday

 Beef Buzz comes from Denver and a conversation that we had with Colin